mainmast-git/mainmast-git/README.md

 # 🚹 About Me:
-I'm Ramin, a passionate open source enthusiast.
-I'm currently based in Sweden, and I love contributing to free and open source software.<br><br>
+I'm a passionate open source enthusiast and I love contributing to free and open source software.<br><br>
 ⚙️ I'm currently working on:
 Nothing since I am studying<br>